 The latter is specifically for the installation of child restraints.
 You can check it by pulling the seat belt all the way to the end of the belt.
 Releasing the seat belt will allow you to hear a ratchet noise.
 The belt will only get tighter and there is no way to loosen it.
 To reset that mode, you need to feed the belt all the way back into the retractor.

 Some Grab cars in Singapore have American seat belts.
 You might have accidentally enacted that mode when you were trying to install your child's car seat.
 It requires the use of the automatic locking retractor mode.
 Many cars in Singapore do not have this function.
 If the car that you are using does not have that mode, and you are not able to engage it, you must use a locking clip for this.
 This is the easiest one to use in a taxi.
 We have another video that shows you how to install it all.

 It is mandatory to either permanently lock the seat belt or use the locking clip.
 Otherwise, the seat will not perform its duties to protect your child in an accident.
 It is also not designed to work with an unlocked seat belt.
 As a result, you must always keep the clip with you.

 If you lose it, you can give us a call and we will send you a new one.
 You will find it easiest to remember if you have popped it on there.
-If you bought the shoulder strap that comes with the Cosco, there is really a good place to connect it to.
+If you bought our shoulder strap, there is really a good place to connect it to.
 There is a hook on the back of the safe that is for your top tether.
 You can pop it on there.

 Depending on whether you want to carry the seat most on your left or your right shoulder, use one of the latch connection points.
 This includes one of the latch storage hooks as well.

 There is a different way to configure this seat if you have a very small baby.
 We will do a separate video that shows you how to reroute the harness and the crotch strap.
-If you have any questions, please contact us at Taxi Baby.
+If you have any questions, please contact us.